josiah-wolf-oberholtzer/josiah-wolf-oberholtzer.github.io/bio.md

 His research interests range over live electronics, algorithmic composition, music-informatics and audio analysis.
 He is one of the lead architects of [Abjad][abjad], a Python API for formalized score control.
-Abjad provides a powerful object-oriented interface to the LilyPond music typesetting engine, and has facillitated all of his acoustic compositions since 2009.
+Abjad provides a powerful object-oriented interface to the [LilyPond][lilypond] music typesetting engine, and has facillitated all of his acoustic compositions since 2009.

 He also works as a sound designer, helping other composers realize the electronic aspects of their compositions.
-He engineered the live-electronic setups for Stefan Prins' widely-performed [Generation Kill][genkill] and [Piano Hero II][ph2], integrating video game controllers and live video capture with instrumental performers.
-He also engineered setups for Sabrina Schroeder's [bass-shaker explorations][shakers], and Timothy McCormacks's [Interfacing with the surface][surface].
+He engineered the live-electronic setups for [Stefan Prins][prins]' widely-performed [Generation Kill][genkill] and [Piano Hero II][ph2], integrating video game controllers and live video capture with instrumental performers.
+He also engineered setups for [Sabrina Schroeder][schroeder]'s [bass-shaker explorations][shakers], and [Timothy McCormacks][mccormack]'s [Interfacing with the surface][surface].
+He has collaborated closely with [Edgar Barroso][barroso] for many years as well.

 He is currently completing a doctorate in composition at Harvard University, where he has studied with Hans Tutschku, Chaya Czernowin and Steven Kazuo